-Gentle rinsing with water or salt water is recommended.
+Gentle rinsing with water or saltwater is recommended.
 Occasionally a prescription rinse will be recommended.
-Smoking may impair healing of oral wounds.
+Smoking may impair the healing of oral wounds.
 It is recommended that patients not smoke during the healing period.

 If any of the following should occur, contact us during the day at Northbrook Location Phone Number 847-272-9516, or during the evening or night call Northbrook Location Phone Number 847-272-9516 and ask the answering service to page the doctor on call.

-- Bleeding which cannot be controlled by biting firmly on gauze for 20 to 30 minutes.
+- Bleeding that cannot be controlled by biting firmly on the gauze for 20 to 30 minutes.

 - Persistent nausea or vomiting.

 - An increase in swelling after the first 48 hours, or swelling which interferes with swallowing.